 Fiberglass has been available for the last 20 years, but it has not been popular or familiar among many building contractors as a framing material for windows.
 For sure, fiberglass windows are made available mostly from innovative window manufacturing companies and is now offered by nearly all the large North American window brands.

-It has superb dimensional stability that gives it similar rate of expansion and contraction as glass (1/7th the rate of vinyl and 1/3rd the rate of aluminum).
-This means less torsional stress between the fiberglass frame and the glass during winter, reduced air leaks and stress on locking hardware.
+It has superb dimensional stability that gives it a similar rate of expansion and contraction as glass (1/7th the rate of vinyl and 1/3rd the rate of aluminum).
+This means less torsional stress between the fiberglass frame and the glass during winter, reduced air leaks, and stress on locking hardware.
 It is ideal for a window frame to expand and contract at the same rate as glass.

 It boasts durability as a structural material that can maintain strength in any clime.
 Frames can be slim in casements and awning types allowing larger glass area.
 They are 3x stronger than aluminum and 9 times stronger than vinyl.
 It will not warp, rot or discolor like wood frames under high humidity conditions and will not crack, sag, embrittle or shrink like vinyl when not painted in dark colors.